 This page provides you with instructions on how to extract data from Autopilot and load it into Snowflake.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Autopilot is a visual tool that allows marketers to track the customer journey of their prospects.
-Some of the information stored in Autopilot can be valuable input for business analytics, but getting the information into a data warehouse can be a chore.
+Autopilot is a visual tool that allows marketers to track their prospects' customer journeys.
+Some of the information stored in Autopilot is valuable input for business analytics.

 Getting data out of Autopilot

 Autopilot exposes data through a REST API, which developers can use to extract information.
 For example, to retrieve a batch of 100 contacts, you could call

 The call returns a JSON object with two or three properties as a reply:

 bookmark: if there are more contacts on the list, the bookmark allows you to access the next group of contacts via another GET call.

 Each Autopilot contact may have any or all of 26 standard fields, along with any custom fields you may have defined.

 You may need to prepare your data before loading it.
 Check Snowflake's supported data types and make sure that your data maps neatly to them.

 Note that you won't need to define a schema in advance when loading JSON or XML data into Snowflake.